 The main differences between them, apart from the engine configuration, is:

 - The controls: The Ninja 650 with fairings has handlebars, whereas the SV650S (which has fairings) has clip-ons.
+They're both similarly comfortable.

 - Weight: The Ninja 650 is slightly heavier, by about 10kgs or 22lbs.
 This varied slightly among model years.
+It doesn't sound like much, but it is easy to feel from the seat of the pants.

 Without going into all the various differences between the two motorcycles, it should be said that they're both very similar.
 You will probably best choose between them on a test ride and seeing what fits your frame best, based on availability.